What Is EdFinancial?

 What 2026 Policy Changes Mean for EdFinancial Borrowers

-If you want to switch to IBR: You can submit an IDR request through your EdFinancial account online or via paper form.
-IBR is fully operational and open to all eligible borrowers.
+If you want to switch plans: You can submit an IDR request through your EdFinancial account online or via paper form.
+Confirm which plans are currently available for your loan type and application timing.

 If you are pursuing PSLF: PSLF applications are processed by MOHELA.
 You can submit Employer Certification Forms through studentaid.gov.
 EdFinancial can confirm your loan types are eligible, but MOHELA handles the PSLF payment count.